pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-git-wiki.md

 #### Take a look

-After you commit and push the changes, take a look in your online wiki.
+After you commit and push the changes, take a look in your online wiki:

 1. Go to your online repository and click **Wiki**.
 2. View the page tree of the wiki.
 For example: